 As described below in more detail under "Committees of the Board of Directors," the audit committee, nominating and corporate governance committee, compensation committee and valuation committee assist the Board of Directors in fulfilling its risk oversight responsibilities.
-The audit committee's risk oversight responsibilities include overseeing our accounting and financial reporting processes, our systems of internal controls regarding finance and accounting, and audits of GSV Capital's financial statements.
+The audit committee's risk oversight responsibilities include overseeing our accounting and financial reporting processes, our systems of internal controls regarding finance and accounting, and audits of our financial statements.
 The nominating and corporate governance committee's risk oversight responsibilities include selecting, researching and nominating directors for election by our stockholders, developing and recommending to the Board of Directors a set of corporate governance principles and overseeing the evaluation of the Board of Directors and our management.
 The compensation committee's risk oversight responsibilities include assisting the Board of Directors with matters related to compensation generally, including director compensation.
-The valuation committee's risk oversight responsibilities include assisting the Board of Directors with matters related to compensation generally, including director compensation.
-The valuation committee's risk oversight responsibilities include assisting the Board of Directors with matters related to compensation generally, uncluding director compensation.
-The valuation committee's risk oversight responsibilities include assisting the board of Directors with matters related to compensation generally, including director compensation.
-The valuation committee's risk oversight responsibilities include assisting the board of Directors with matters related to compensation generally, including director compensation.
-The valuation committee's risk oversight responsibilities include assisting the board of Directors with matters related to our investments.
+The valuation committee's risk oversight responsibilities include establishing guidelines and making recommendations to our Board of Directors regarding the valuation of our investments.